 Arm movements get progressively more limited as the capsule tightens up, making activities such as reaching behind your back or your head difficult and painful.
 A frozen shoulder usually affects the non-dominant arm.

 Intense shoulder pain at night is common with a frozen shoulder as the pressure in the already tight joint increases.
 After a few weeks or months, the pain should actually start to reduce but at the same time, the stiffness will get progressively worse.
 Early intervention is key with a frozen shoulder and in some cases surgery is required.

-Another possible cause of shoulder and arm pain at night is shoulder impingement syndrome.
-This is when there is narrowing of the bony gap at the top of the shoulder which causing pinching and friction on the soft tissues.
+Another common cause of shoulder and arm pain at night is shoulder impingement syndrome.
+This is when there is narrowing of the bony gap at the top of the shoulder which causes pinching and friction on the soft tissues.